Skip to content

 First and foremost, recognize that DEI fatigue exists.
 Then, take steps to reduce its impact on employees and the progress of crucial DEI initiatives.
 Here are some strategies to help HR professionals and their teams stay motivated and focused on building an inclusive workplace:

 • Set realistic goals and share updates on progress.
-Regularly sharing data and metrics with your team will show them that their efforts are making a difference, even if change isn’t always immediately visible.
+Regularly sharing DEI data and metrics with your team will show them that their efforts are making a difference, even if change isn’t always immediately visible.
 This will also help everyone stay informed about where the company stands in terms of its DEI goals, which serves as an important reminder of why they are working so hard in the first place.

 • Celebrate wins (big and small).
 Acknowledging successes, no matter how small, is key to keeping morale high and spurring your team on towards further progress.
 Showing appreciation for individual efforts will also promote camaraderie among colleagues as they work towards common goals.